 You can do this for your patients by championing quality lower limb care and really understanding the benefits of tailored treatment and the theory of how compression works.

-Accelerate’s top bandaging tips:
+Our top compression bandaging tips:

 - Bandage from toe to below knee, never from ankle – we have seen this